TCM Education Completed in Canada ▶ ▼

 TCM Education Completed Outside Canada ▶ ▼

 If you completed your TCM education outside of Canada, you are required to submit a basic credential evaluation report from International Credential Evaluation Services (ICES).
+The report must be sent directly from ICES to CTCMA with a copy of transcript attached.
 Please refer to Credential Evaluation Report below for more information.

 You are not required to provide an ICES report if your were previously accepted to write a registration examination which include proof of education completed outside of Canada.